Boundary Regularity of Bergman Kernel in H\"older space: Introduction

 Phong-Stein \cite{P-S77} and Ahern-Schneider \cite{A-S79} independently proved the H\"older estimates for the Bergman projection.
-In both work the boundary is assumed to be $C^\infty$ and the proof is based on the work of C.Fefferman \cite{Fef74} and L. Boutet de Monvel and J. Sjöstrand.
-Later on, Ligocka constructed a non-orthogonal projection operator with explicit kernels that ``approximates" the Bergman projection operator, and she used it to prove the H\"older estimates assuming boudary is $C^{k+4}$.
+In both work the boundary is assumed to be $C^\infty$ and the proof is based on the work of C.Fefferman \cite{Fef74} and L. Boutet de Monvel and J. Sjöstrand \cite{B-S76}.
+Later on, Ligocka \cite{Li84} constructed a non-orthogonal projection operator with explicit kernels that ``approximates" the Bergman projection operator, and she used it to prove the H\"older estimates assuming boundary is $C^{k+4}$.
 Ligocka based off her construction on a similar work done by Kerzman-Stein \cite{K-S78} for the Szeg\"o projection on $C^\infty$ strictly pseudoconvex domains.
-The idea is to use the symmetry of Levi polynomials to get some cancellation, which allows one to estimate the singular integrals. (see \rp{Prop::cancel}).
+The idea is to use the symmetry of the Levi polynomial for the defining function to get a third order cancellation, which then allows one to estimate the singular integrals (see \rp{Prop::cancel}).
 It is also worthwhile to mention that the method of Kerzman-Stein-Ligocka has been used in a number of subsequent works, for example in \cite{L-S12} and \cite{L-S13}.
-For a detailed exposition of the work by Ligocka-Bell, Kerzman-Stein-Ligocka, we refer the reader to the book by M.Range \cite[Chapter VII]{Ran86}.
+For a detailed exposition of the work by Ligocka-Bell and Kerzman-Stein-Ligocka, we refer the reader to the book by M.Range \cite[Chapter VII]{Ran86}.